cosmos/sdk-tutorials/starport-scavenge/tutorial/11-play.md

   -o, --output string     Output format (text|json) (default "text")
       --trace             print out full stack trace on errors
 ```
-Let's follow the instructions and submit the answer as a commit on behalf of `you`:
+Let's follow the instructions and submit the answer as a commit on behalf of `user2`:
 ```bash
 scavengecli tx scavenge commit-solution "A stick" --from user2 -y
 ```